-5 Related Work
+5 Related work

-Introducing constraints in UML specification of systems for configuration purposes is discussed in [13].
+Introducing constraints in UML specification of systems for configuration purposes is discussed in [14].
 They define a set of construction rules at one place termed a domain.
 In that sense the approach is similar to expert systems.
 In our approach, we embed constraints hierarchically thus distributing constraints on to various resource types, and taking into account these constraints as the construction happens as opposed to creating a large number of constraints (rules) a priori.
 Our approach enables flexibility and extensibility in specification of constraint and in automatic construction depending on the user requirements.
-We have also applied the concept to CIM, which is the de-facto standard for management of infrastructure.
+The differing user requirements may result in one construction being different from another.
+We have also applied the concept to CIM, which is defacto standard for management of infrastructure.

-The ClassAds MatchMaking work [14] assumes that the match-maker matches the requestor entity's request against the provider entity's ClassAds (which are specifications in a semi-structured language).
+The ClassAds MatchMaking work [15] assumes that the match-maker matches the requestor entity's request against the provider entity's ClassAds (which are specifications in a semi-structured language).
 The assumption is that all the resources (like machines) exist a-priori and have been advertised.
 In a resource-utility environment however, some of the resource instances may not even exist a-priori (as is the case with transient/virtual resources) or may be logically constructed resources that have to be instantiated on-demand (e.g. appserver/tier/farm/e-commerce site).
 This causes a problem for approaches that undertake match-making only on instances.
 We enable construction on-the-fly by embedding constraints hierarchically in the resource types as described in this paper.
-This requires that the resource types be advertised by the resource manager, not just the instances.
+The same concepts are extensible to resource instances as well.
+It is also not clear whether the ClassAds language supports first-order logic and linear arithmetic.
+As we have shown in the examples, it is important to have notions of quantifiers, implications, equivalences and other first order-logic expressions for reasoning.

-A lot of work has been done in the community in terms of specifying, and associating events, conditions and actions for policies, namely IETF [15], CIM [9], PARLAY [16], PONDER [7] etc. Constraint satisfaction approachs have been used in goal-oriented systems [20] and in other application domains [19].
-These bodies of work, to the best of our knowledge, have not looked at incorporating first-order logic and linear arithmetic based constraints in resource types for automatic construction of resources, and have not used a constraint satisfaction approach for arriving at a constructed resource specification.
+There is lot of work that has been done in the community in terms of specifying, and associating events, conditions and actions for policies, namely IETF[16], CIM[17], PARLAY [18][19], PONDER [7] etc. Additional work relates to using policy for SLA management [22].
+These bodies of work, to the best of our knowledge, have not looked at incorporating first-order logic and linear arithmetic based constraints in resource types for automatic constructions of resources and have not used a constraint satisfaction approach for arriving at a constructed resource specification.
+The WS-Policy [20] work at OASIS has focused on generic schemas for specifying arbitrary policy assertions on web services.
+The constraints as specified in this article may be embedded inside these assertions.

-6 Conclusion
+Conclusion

 Utility environment are fairly dynamic environments and deal with a large number of complex heterogeneous resources.
 These environments have to configure complex resources from other resource components while keeping in mind the user requirements specified as goals, resource requirements/constraints and operator policies.
 In this paper, we have discussed how automatic construction of such complex resources may be enabled by embedding constraints in the resource models themselves and using a constraint satisfaction approach to solve the relevant constraints coming from multiple sources.
 We are using a CIM-based representation to specify resource-level construction policies.
+We have proposed an intermediate language based on first-order logic with linear arithmetic extensions to enable reasoning and analysis on the policies and goals.
+As shown in the examples, the language proposed by us is expressive enough to capture a wide variety of resource models and policy behaviors.
 Once these policies have been specified, resource construction can be framed as a goal-satisfaction problem using the resource models for undertaking resource composition and component selection.
-In future, we plan to extend the work to also automatically specify configuration actions and automatically create workflows for deployment of resources.